Andy Ashby

-Andrew Jason Ashby (born July 11, 1967) is an American former professional baseball starting pitcher, who played for the Philadelphia Phillies, Colorado Rockies, San Diego Padres, Atlanta Braves, and Los Angeles Dodgers of Major League Baseball.
+Andrew Jason Ashby (born July 11, 1967) is an American former professional baseball starting pitcher.
+He played in Major League Baseball (MLB) for the Philadelphia Phillies, Colorado Rockies, San Diego Padres, Atlanta Braves, and Los Angeles Dodgers.
 Listed at 6' 1", 180 lb., Ashby batted and threw right-handed.
-He was born in Kansas City, Missouri.
-Andy is the uncle to professional player Aaron Ashby.
+He was born in Kansas City, Missouri, and is the uncle to Milwaukee Brewers pitcher Aaron Ashby.